andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 Tom Baker's final bow, and the introduction of two new companions.

-Story 115; 4 episodes - The Keeper of Traken/Logopolis
+Story 114; 4 episodes - The Keeper of Traken

 # Season 19 (Peter Davison)